Budget Galaxy

 Budget Galaxy is built and maintained by an independent developer.
 The project is open and every number is traceable to an official source.

-The project exists because public spending data in most countries is technically published but practically unreadable.
-Central government datasets are scattered across official portals, local government data is fragmented across hundreds of councils, and cross-country comparison is almost impossible without manual reconciliation.
-Budget Galaxy is one attempt at closing that gap for four countries.
+The project exists because public spending data is technically published but practically unreadable.
+Central government datasets are scattered across official portals, tax receipts are in monthly ODS bulletins, local government data is fragmented across 400+ councils, and nothing connects your specific tax bill to the services it funds.
+Budget Galaxy connects all of it for the UK; more countries are being onboarded with the same depth.

 The data, the pipeline, and the full source are in the project repository.